markusahlstrand/cloudworker-router/README.md

 The context encapsulates the request and the response object.

 A new context instance are created for each request.

+The context object is similar to the koa context object, with a few differences:
+- ctx.query is an iteratable rather then an object

 ## Cloudflare specifics